 If you are intrigued by these stories, try some of the activities that I find helpful when learning about bird language.

-I always strive to develop an ability to recognize individuals.
-Dr. Doolittle (the character in the old books I read as a kid, not the recent movies) said that if you saw two sparrows in a tree, and could recognize the same two sparrows the next day, you were observant enough to learn to speak to animals.
+I always strive to develop the ability to recognize individuals.
+Dr. Doolittle (the character in the old books I read as a kid) said that if you saw two sparrows in a tree, and could recognize the same two sparrows the next day, you were observant enough to learn to speak to animals.
 The surest route to understanding birds is to spend time each day at the same place—a place that has birds around.
 A backyard is perfect.
 Draw a map of where you see regularly see the same birds.
-In my backyard, Chirpy the wren always sings from the south ridge, but Spider-eater sings from the north ridge.
-Springtime makes territory boundaries and songs clearer, so that's a good time to get out there and use your ears.
+In my backyard, Chirpy the wren always sings from the south ridge, but Spider-Eater sings from the north ridge.
+Springtime makes territory boundaries and songs clearer, so that’s a good time to get out there and use your ears.

 You might find a place to position yourself along a human trail to listen for the birds to tell you when someone is coming by.
 Soon you will be able to tell if a hiker, jogger, rider, or cyclist is about to come around the corner.
 I wouldn’t try to win any bets about guessing it, though!
 Birds have a talent for humbling us.
 It’s also best not to scare any humans.

 If you are listening to bird CDs, focus on the birds of your area.
 Listen to them over and over, and act them out.
 How does the robin run across the yard?
 How does the blue jay flip its tail around?
 How does the great horned owl turn its golden-eyed head?
 Put yourself in the bird’s feathers and you will be able to understand bird language.

 This is a brief overview of a complex topic.
 Whether you simply notice more birds than you did before or learn every bird in your neighborhood, prick up your ears at the world of sound that surrounds us.
 Birds are bound to lift your spirits with the mysteries and delight of bird language.